zetong-zhang/zcurvehub-docs/docs/source/pythonapi.md

 - mv (float):
   The max value of S(P).

-### ZCurveEncoder
+### ZcurveEncoder
 A simple API for converting a DNA sequence to Z-curve parameters, generally used in teaching or learning settings.
 Multi-thread is not supported by this API.
-If you want to use multi-thread, please use ZCurvePy.BatchZCurveCoder instead.
+If you want to use multi-thread, please use ZcurvePy.BatchZcurveCoder instead.

-#### `ZCurveEncoder.__init__`
+#### `ZcurveEncoder.__init__`
-`__init__` module of  ZCurvePy.ZCurveEncoder
+`__init__` module of  ZcurvePy.ZcurveEncoder

 **Args:**
 - seq_or_record: